reactiveui/Akavache/src/Migration.md

 ## Conclusion

-ReactiveMarbles.CacheDatabase provides a clear upgrade path from Akavache with minimal breaking changes and significant new features.
+Akavache provides a clear upgrade path from Akavache with minimal breaking changes and significant new features.
 The choice of serializer allows you to balance compatibility with performance based on your specific needs.

 For most migrations, start with NewtonsoftBsonSerializer for maximum compatibility, then consider migrating to System.Text.Json for new features and better performance.